 Is there a connection between the floor price and my cost basis on the stock?

 These are two different concepts that both get called "floor price."
 The minimum-premium floor is what this article primarily covers — the threshold a trade has to clear to be worth making.
 The cost-basis floor is something different: the running total of all premiums you've collected, subtracted from your original purchase price, showing your effective break-even on the shares.
-If you bought a stock at $200 and collected $18 in premium over six months of covered calls, your cost-basis floor is $182 — that's how far the stock can fall before you're truly at a loss.
+If you bought a stock at $200 and collected $18 in premium over six months of covered calls, your effective break-even is $182 — your accounting cost after the income you've banked.
 The app tracks both figures.
 The minimum-premium floor tells you whether this week's trade is worth taking.
-The cost-basis floor tells you how much protection you've built up over time.
+The effective break-even tells you how much income you've banked against the position — not how much downside protection you have, which on any cycle is only that cycle's premium.

 The floor price is the system's judgment that a cycle isn't worth trading — not a failure, not a bug.
 A Skip preserves your capital for cycles where the market is actually paying you to take the risk.